 The plant life has also adapted to the dry, or xeric, conditions.
 You may see varieties of rabbitbrush and buckwheat growing between the lava rocks.
 If you are there at the right time of the year, you will see the showy colors of Davidson’s penstemon, Penstemon davidsonii, or Oregon sunshine, Eriophyllum lanatum.
 Wax currant, Ribes cereum, has berries that were used in the past by Native Americans in the making pemmican – which is similar to beef jerky.

 Many of the remaining trees in the area have a twisted form.
 The rocks take a long time to break down into soil here in the very dry conditions.
 The trees send out a taproot that searches for water.
 The spiral growth form allows all of the branches to get water.
 One of the dead tree trunks is referred to as the “Lava Ness Monster” since it resembles the Loch Ness Monster in profile.

 The Lava Lands Visitor Center is only open from May 1 to October 31.
 You can purchase a recreation pass at the entrance gate or use one you may already have.
 Due to very limited parking at the top of Lava Butte, you must board the shuttle to drive to the top.
 The fee to ride the shuttle is $2 round trip.

 There are several trails around the butte.
 I have walked on the 1.1-mile long Trail of the Molten Land and have also driven to the top and walked around the crater.
 There is a fire lookout at the peak but it is not open to the public.
-Information about the trails can be found inside the visitor center.
+Inside the visitor center, you’ll find information about the trails.
 Click here to see my article about the Lava Lands Visitor Center .